-As a poultry grower, perhaps the greatest fear you have is disease.
+As a poultry grower, perhaps the greatest fear you have is a disease.
 E. Coli, Clostridium, Salmonella, Enteritis and many other diseases can decimate a flock, leaving a grower with bills to pay and no money to pay those bills.
 The traditional way to fight disease has always been a disinfection strategy.
 Clean out and sterilize everything in the house, and give the birds antibiotics as a way of disinfecting the inside of the bird.

 The “disinfect in and out” strategy is partially correct: it is about both sides of the bird.
 Not the left side and the right side, but the inside and the outside.
 As time goes on though, we have found that there is a problem with the traditional strategy.
 Disinfection and antibiotics may be causing other problems, and those problems are beginning to look serious.

-Nothing kills 100% of disease causing microorganisms.
-Whether we are talking about disinfecting a house or treating birds with antibiotics, some disease causing pathogens always survive.
+Nothing kills 100% of disease-causing microorganisms.
+Whether we are talking about disinfecting a house or treating birds with antibiotics, some disease-causing pathogens always survive.
 More than likely, these pathogens survive because they are stronger than the rest or have a genetic mutation that allows them not to be killed by the disinfectants and antibiotics.
 These mutated disease strains are more resistant to being destroyed, and they are becoming more dangerous to human beings directly.

 Compounding this issue is the widespread use of antibiotics simply as a growth promoter.
 Antibiotics have been used on poultry in large quantities since the 1940s.
-It was found at the time that when the by products of antibiotic production were fed to poultry they grew significantly larger.
+It was found at the time that when the by-products of antibiotic production were fed to poultry they grew significantly larger.
 The antibiotic-producing mold had a high level of vitamin B12 after the antibiotics were removed, but this mold produced higher growth than could be accounted for by the vitamin B12 alone.
-Eventually it was discovered that the trace amounts of antibiotics remaining in the by products accounted for this growth.
+Eventually, it was discovered that the trace amounts of antibiotics remaining in the by-products accounted for this growth.

 The reason for this added growth is apparently the adjustment of intestinal flora, favoring "good" bacteria that aid digestion while suppressing "bad" bacteria that provoke inflammation or disease.
 So, the goal of antibiotics as a growth promoter is the same as for probiotics.